 When a disaster or other emergency strikes…

-Whether a fire, flood, earthquake, terrorist act or public health issue such as West Nile Virus or vaccine shortages, 2-1-1 Shasta provides a central source of information where people can turn to receive or give help.
-When a disaster or other emergency strikes, click the red Disaster Resources button.
+Whether a fire, flood, earthquake, terrorist act, or public health issues such as West Nile Virus or vaccine shortages, 2-1-1 provides a central source of information where people can turn to receive or give help.
+When a disaster or other emergency strikes.
 If you prefer to connect to a Call Specialist, call 2-1-1 or text your zip code to 898211 (txt211).

 Information available from 2-1-1 during and following a Disaster or other Emergency: